gspanglett/McGillBibliographyStylesheet/README.md

+## NOTE TO ALL USERS:

+This is a first effort, and is offered as-is.

+I will continue to post improvements, but I have a full-time job, part-time law school, and full-time parent.

+The next round of updates will most likely be posted around the end of December 2019/January 2020.

+Issues will be reviewed, and I will do my best to roll in any enhancement requests/issue fixes in the next release.

+Gareth.

 # McGill Legal Style Bibliography Stylesheet Addon for MS Word

 Adds "McGill Legal" as a citation style in the References section of MS Word.
 It also creates new citation source types for: